This data collection examines the impact of caseload

 opinion practices by deciding cases without opinion or unpublished and

 memo opinions, and (6) curtailing oral argument length.

 One or more data files in this study are set up in a non-standard format, such as card image format.
 Users

 Marvell, Thomas, and Carlisle Moody.
 State Appellate Court Adaptation to Caseload Increase, 1968-1984: [United States].
 ICPSR08262-v1.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1988. http://doi.org/10.3886/ICPSR08262.v1
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1988. https://doi.org/10.3886/ICPSR08262.v1

-Persistent URL: http://doi.org/10.3886/ICPSR08262.v1
+Persistent URL: https://doi.org/10.3886/ICPSR08262.v1